morgenliao/tongue/StoryBoard/SB_0109_lesson09.md

 Teacher: Look, there is a hamster here.
 He must know something. let’s go and ask him
 S: (Let the student to say hi, and ask where are Ziggy)
 Hamster: No, it’s not here, he must be around somewhere else
-Teacher: OK, Maybe we should go to some other place to find out (老师切换的下一场景,)
+Teacher: OK, Maybe we should go to some other place to find out.
+(老师切换的下一场景,)
 Teacher: Look, there is a hamster here.
 He must know something. let’s go and ask him
 S: (Let the student to say hi, and ask where are Ziggy)